Trace definability I: preservation and characterizations

 \begin{proof} Suppose that $\Sa X$ has finite Morley rank.
 Then $\Sa X$ is trace equivalent to either $\Sa X_0$ or $\Sa X_1$.
 In the first case $\Sa X$ is finite.
-In the second case $\Sa X$ is trace equivalent to the trivial theory as $\Sa X_1$ is interdefinable with a trivial structure.
+In the second case $\Sa X$ is trace equivalent to an infinite set equipped with equality.
 Proposition~\ref{prop:morley rank} gives the other direction. \end{proof}

-We have shown that unary structures in countable languages form a linear order of order type $\omega_1+1$ under trace definability.
-This does not extend to languages of cardinality $\aleph_1$.
-By Corollary~\ref{cor:undep} below, Proposition~\ref{prop:ta} a countable theory $T$ trace defines $\Sa B^{\omega_1}_\omega$, $\Sa X_{\omega_1}$ if and only if $T$ is not strongly dependent, unstable, respectively.
-It follows that $\Sa B^{\omega_1}_\omega$ and $\Sa X_{\omega_1}$ are incomparable under trace definability as the classes of countable strongly dependent theories and countable stable theories are incomparable under containment.
+We have shown that trace equivalence classes of unary structures in countable languages form a linear order of order type $\omega_1+1$.
+We show in Corollary~\ref{cor:non linear} below that this does not extend to languages of cardinality $\aleph_1$.